6 Fun and Effective Articulation Games for Kids

 5. Then repeat saying the new words on this ‘safe island’.

-Doing articulation therapy activities at home between in clinic sessions is critical to ensuring long term success.
+Doing articulation games at home between in clinic sessions is critical to ensuring long term success.

-However, it’s hard for parents, if not given specific instructions, to find the right therapy activities to do at home.
+However, it’s hard for parents, if not given specific instructions, to find the right articulation games to do at home.
 Let’s get real though… Speech therapy for articulation is BO-RING!
 Having a variety of activities as well as a strong word bank, helps keeps things fresh and interesting for everyone.
 To keep motivation and consistency, this means articulation activities need to be FUN!

-After doing hours of research for my own daughter, and validating these activities with her speech therapist, below is my top list of articulation therapy games.
+After doing hours of research for my own daughter, and validating these games with her speech therapist, below is my top list of articulation therapy games.

 To practice the articulation drills, you will need a list of words or sentences that target your child’s speech sound.
 You can use flashcards, a word generator app, or a printed sheet.